 Students whose complaints remain unresolved through the internal process overseen by the University may contact Duke’s accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), at 1866 Southern Lane, Decatur, Georgia 30033-4097 or by phone at (404) 679-4500 in accordance with SACSCOC complaint procedures.

-Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina (link is external).
+Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina.
 Students may file a complaint via the process and form established by SARA North Carolina at P.O.
 Box 14103, Research Triangle Park, North Carolina 27709 or by phone at (919) 549-8614, ext.
 4667 and email at firstname.lastname@example.org.

-Furthermore, students may file a complaint with the Consumer Protection Division of the North Carolina Department of Justice via this form.
+Furthermore, students may file a complaint with the North Carolina Department of Justice via this form.
 Residents of the State of North Carolina may call the Department at (877) 566-7226 while individuals residing outside the State of North Carolina may contact the Department at (919) 716-6000.
 Individuals that wish to contact the Department in Spanish are encouraged to call the Department at (919) 716-0058.

 Please also use the following address to mail complaints to the Department: